-Current KU student and former Ellsworth resident looks back fondly at time spent in McCollum.
+A former Ellsworth Hall resident looks back fondly at time spent in McCollum Hall.

-Ben Ashworth, c’12, j’12, l’15, wrote a letter to the editor about the three years he spent living in McCollum.
+Ben Ashworth, c’12, j’12, l’15, wrote a letter to the editor about his three years as a McCollum resident.

-Patrick Quaife, c’12, posted his McCollum tribute on Twitter.
+Patrick Quaife, c’12, posted his tribute to McCollum Hall on Twitter.

-The KSRL blog shared photos of McCollum from University Archives, along with fun facts about the building’s history.
+The KSRL blog shared photos of McCollum from University Archives.

 How living in McCollum changed the course of my life

-Mike Starkweather, c’67, an early resident of McCollum Hall, shared several stories from his years in the residence hall.
-They were posted on the Alumni Association’s website this fall.
+Mike Starkweather, c’67, shared stories from his early years in the residence hall.